AppleGreen Cottage

 If you like sewing with scraps, check out this list, it's a huge resource of small projects you can do in under half an hour.
 Like this diy chapstick holder.

-Once I publish an additional slim wallet design I'll put this freebie in my shop.
-It will stay free, just more designs will be added - make sure to sign up for the free newsletter so you don't miss out on them!
+I keep adding more designs and tutorials - make sure to sign up for the free newsletter so you don't miss out on them!

 WANT MORE FREE TUTORIALS AND GOODIES?